The Converse of the Real Orthogonal Holant Theorem: Consequences of

 (ii) $\implies$ (i): First, replace every non-unary odd-arity $F \in \fc$ by $F * F$ (every unary signature is in $\geneq$, so simply remove all unaries from $\fc$).
 This does not change the fact that $\fc$ satisfies item (ii), and, by \autoref{prop:odeco}, does not change whether $\fc$ satisfies item (i).
 Thus we may assume all signatures in $\fc$ have even arity.
 For $F \in \fc$, let $\widetilde{F}$ be the matrix of the binary signature constructed by contracting all but one pair of inputs of $F$ (see \autoref{fig:star_tilde}).
 Since $F$ is symmetric, $\widetilde{F}$ doesn't depend on how we pair up $F$'s inputs.
-Every $\widetilde{F}$, and every composition $\widetilde{F_1} \circ \widetilde{F_2}$ for $F_1,F_2 \in F$, is the signature of a connected $\fc$-gadget, so is symmetric by assumption.
+Every $\widetilde{F}$, and every composition $\widetilde{F_1} \circ \widetilde{F_2}$ for $F_1,F_2 \in \fc$, is the signature of a connected $\fc$-gadget, so is symmetric by assumption.
 Therefore, as in \autoref{rem:spectral}, the matrices $\widetilde{F}$ for $F \in \fc$ all commute. \begin{claim} If $\vk$ is a connected binary $\fc$-gadget with $p$ vertices, assigned signatures $F_1,\ldots,F_p \in \fc$, then $M(\vk) = \prod_{i=1}^p \widetilde{F_i}$. \end{claim} We prove \autoref{claim:even} by induction on $p$.
-For $p=1$, by the symmetry of $F_1$, every connected $F_1$-gadget with a single vertex has signature $\widetilde{F_1}$.
-Now suppose $p \geq 2$.
-Every connected multigraph contains a vertex whose removal does not disconnect the multigraph (take the final vertex visited by e.g. breadth first search).
-Let $v$ be such a vertex in the underlying multigraph of $\vk$, and assume WLOG that $v$ is assigned signature $F_p$.
-Construct $\vk'$ from $\vk$ by breaking all but one edge of $v$ incident to other vertices.
-Each broken edge becomes two new dangling edges -- one incident to $v$ and one incident to another vertex. $\vk'$ is connected, as $\vk$ would remain connected upon removing $v$ entirely, so by assumption its signature is symmetric.
-The number of dangling edges of $\vk'$ incident to $v$ is odd, as $v$ has even degree and exactly one edge to another vertex (loops on $v$ do not affect the parity).
+For $p=1$, by the symmetry of $F_1$, every connected binary $F_1$-gadget with a single vertex has signature $\widetilde{F_1}$.
+Now suppose $p \geq 2$. $\vk$ contains a vertex $v$ whose removal does not disconnect $\vk$ (take e.g. the final vertex visited by breadth first search).
+Assume WLOG that $v$ is assigned signature $F_p$.
+Construct $\vk'$ from $\vk$ by breaking all but one edge between $v$ and other vertices (see \autoref{fig:symmetric_gadget}).
+Each broken edge becomes two new dangling edges.
+Since $\vk'$ is connected, its signature is symmetric by assumption.
+The number of dangling edges incident to $v$ is odd, as $v$ has even degree and exactly one edge to another vertex (loops on $v$ do not affect the parity).
 Since $\vk'$ has an even number of dangling edges (two plus twice the number of edges broken), there are an odd number of dangling edges incident to the other vertices of $\vk'$.
 Now create a binary gadget $\vk''$ from $\vk'$ by arbitrarily pairing up and connecting all but one dangling edge incident to $v$, and similarly pairing up and connecting all but one dangling edge incident to the other vertices of $\vk'$.
 We may also recover $\vk$ from $\vk'$ by connecting possibly different pairs of dangling edges (reforming the edges broken to create $\vk'$) and, since the signature of $\vk'$ is symmetric, the signature of a gadget produced by connecting dangling edges of $\vk'$ does not depend on which pairs of dangling edges we connect (although the underlying graphs of the gadgets differ).
 Therefore $M(\vk'') = M(\vk)$.
-See \autoref{fig:symmetric_gadget}

 Let $\vk''_v$ be the subgadget of $\vk''$ induced by $v$. $\vk''_v$ has two dangling edges, one dangling in $\vk''$, and one which, in $\vk''$, connects $v$ to a vertex in $\overline{\vk''_v}$ (the complement of $\vk''_v$), with the remaining edges incident to $v$ paired into loops.
 Thus $M(\vk''_v) = \widetilde{F_p}$.
 Similarly, $\overline{\vk''_v}$ has two dangling edges, one dangling in $\vk''$ and one incident to to $v$ in $\vk''$, so we recover $\vk''$ by reconnecting the edge between $\vk''_v$ and $\overline{\vk''_v}$.
 Thus, applying induction to $\overline{\vk''_v}$, which has $p-1$ vertices, we obtain